By Anna Sophie » Home Decor » Choosing The Right Color Palette For A Relaxing Bedroom - In Depth Guide + 15 Paint Colors For Your Bedroom

 LRV & Undertones: The Technical Compass

-To avoid surprises, I always do a quick undertone check: Holding a sample next to cream, pure white and off-black for just two minutes instantly shows whether the color leans warm, cool or neutral.
+To avoid getting it wrong, I do this quick check: Hold the sample next to cream, pure white and black for like two minutes.
+You’ll immediately see if it’s warm, cool or neutral.

-If you break it down into clear steps, it becomes a structured process instead of a guessing game.
+If you break it down into clear steps, it becomes a structured process you will master, I’m sure.

 This simple framework I like to follow when building the perfect palette: